Avidity Biosciences (NASDAQ:RNA) Shares Up 4%

 Shares of Avidity Biosciences, Inc. (NASDAQ:RNA) shot up 4% during mid-day trading on Thursday .
 The company traded as high as $24.26 and last traded at $24.26.
 1,103 shares were traded during mid-day trading, a decline of 100% from the average session volume of 278,445 shares.
 The stock had previously closed at $23.33.

-A number of brokerages have issued reports on RNA.
-Needham & Company LLC began coverage on shares of Avidity Biosciences in a research report on Thursday, June 17th.
-They issued a “buy” rating and a $50.00 price objective for the company.
+A number of research firms have recently weighed in on RNA.
 Zacks Investment Research downgraded shares of Avidity Biosciences from a “hold” rating to a “sell” rating in a research report on Saturday, March 27th.
-Finally, SVB Leerink began coverage on shares of Avidity Biosciences in a research report on Wednesday, May 19th.
-They issued a “buy” rating and a $36.00 price objective for the company.
+SVB Leerink began coverage on shares of Avidity Biosciences in a research report on Wednesday, May 19th.
+They set a “buy” rating and a $36.00 target price for the company.
+Finally, Needham & Company LLC began coverage on shares of Avidity Biosciences in a research report on Thursday, June 17th.
+They set a “buy” rating and a $50.00 target price for the company.

 The firm’s 50-day moving average is $23.70.
 The company has a market capitalization of $948.27 million and a PE ratio of -9.66.

 In related news, insider Arthur A. Levin sold 20,100 shares of the company’s stock in a transaction that occurred on Friday, June 25th.
 The shares were sold at an average price of $28.12, for a total transaction of $565,212.00.
 Following the sale, the insider now directly owns 1,430 shares in the company, valued at approximately $40,211.60.
 The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
 Also, insider Arthur A. Levin sold 14,003 shares of the company’s stock in a transaction that occurred on Monday, June 14th.
 The shares were sold at an average price of $25.92, for a total transaction of $362,957.76.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 34,303 shares of company stock valued at $933,720 over the last three months.
-Insiders own 16.08% of the company’s stock.
+Insiders have sold a total of 34,303 shares of company stock worth $933,720 over the last 90 days.
+16.08% of the stock is currently owned by corporate insiders.

-Hedge funds have recently made changes to their positions in the stock.
-US Bancorp DE purchased a new stake in shares of Avidity Biosciences during the 1st quarter valued at approximately $31,000.
-Pacer Advisors Inc. lifted its stake in Avidity Biosciences by 68.9% in the 1st quarter.
-Pacer Advisors Inc. now owns 1,417 shares of the biotechnology company’s stock worth $31,000 after purchasing an additional 578 shares in the last quarter.
-E Fund Management Co.
-Ltd. purchased a new stake in Avidity Biosciences in the 1st quarter worth approximately $55,000.
-Citigroup Inc. lifted its stake in Avidity Biosciences by 538.2% in the 4th quarter.
-Citigroup Inc. now owns 5,125 shares of the biotechnology company’s stock worth $131,000 after purchasing an additional 4,322 shares in the last quarter.
-Finally, JPMorgan Chase & Co. lifted its stake in Avidity Biosciences by 20.4% in the 4th quarter.
-JPMorgan Chase & Co. now owns 7,509 shares of the biotechnology company’s stock worth $192,000 after purchasing an additional 1,274 shares in the last quarter.
-Institutional investors own 90.44% of the company’s stock.
+A number of hedge funds and other institutional investors have recently bought and sold shares of the business.
+Principal Financial Group Inc. lifted its stake in Avidity Biosciences by 8.1% in the 1st quarter.
+Principal Financial Group Inc. now owns 23,526 shares of the biotechnology company’s stock worth $513,000 after purchasing an additional 1,758 shares in the last quarter.
+Octagon Capital Advisors LP lifted its stake in Avidity Biosciences by 3.9% in the 1st quarter.
+Octagon Capital Advisors LP now owns 446,641 shares of the biotechnology company’s stock worth $9,741,000 after purchasing an additional 16,600 shares in the last quarter.
+Squarepoint Ops LLC lifted its stake in Avidity Biosciences by 29.1% in the 1st quarter.
+Squarepoint Ops LLC now owns 12,616 shares of the biotechnology company’s stock worth $275,000 after purchasing an additional 2,843 shares in the last quarter.
+Voloridge Investment Management LLC purchased a new stake in Avidity Biosciences in the 1st quarter worth approximately $404,000.
+Finally, Morgan Stanley lifted its stake in Avidity Biosciences by 132.9% in the 1st quarter.
+Morgan Stanley now owns 156,540 shares of the biotechnology company’s stock worth $3,413,000 after purchasing an additional 89,317 shares in the last quarter.
+Institutional investors and hedge funds own 90.44% of the company’s stock.

 About Avidity Biosciences (NASDAQ:RNA)